allekok/allekok-desktop/README.md

 # allekok desktop application
 The stable releases of Allekok desktop application could be found here: https://github.com/allekok/allekok-desktop/releases
-For running or building from source code, Install main dependencies that mentioned below and then read the following instruction.
+For building from source code, Install dependencies and then follow the instructions mentioned in "Using" section.
 ## Dependencies
 - node.js
 - npm or yarn